Penis filler: does it work & is it safe? Plus, alternatives

 Penis fillers are just one type of penis enlargement treatment or technique.
 Other alternatives people try include:

-Some folks might also try jelqing, but the tactic is not backed by scientific evidence.
+Some folks might also try jelqing, but the practice isn't backed by scientific evidence.

 Bottom line

-• Penis fillers may add up to about an inch of girth, but some of the effects gradually diminish over 18–24 months.
+• Penis fillers may add up to about an inch of girth on average, but some of the effects gradually diminish over 18–24 months.

-• Hyaluronic acid is the most commonly used and affordable option.
+• Hyaluronic acid is the most commonly used and affordable synthetic option.

 • Most men need multiple syringes for meaningful results and should expect to budget several thousand dollars per procedure.